-- Continue to develop professional relationships with your Mentor, students, staff and families - Trial a range of management strategies - Take responsibility for a minimum of 0.4 of a full time load including planning and teaching lessons and the day-to-day running of the class - Plan for literacy and numeracy as General Capabilities within the Australian Curriculum - Teach and model literacy and numeracy skills - Observe and assist with marking - Provide feedback to students - Actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Continue to reflect on your practice and ask your Mentor for feedback about all aspects of your teaching practice including your lesson/unit planning and communication with students, staff and families
+- Trial a range of management strategies, as modelled by supervising teacher - Observe and assist with marking and assessment - Provide feedback to students - Actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Continue to reflect on your practice in your journal - Ask your supervising teacher for feedback about all aspects of your teaching practice including your lesson planning and communication with students, staff and families - Continue to collect evidence for your portfolio - Collaborate with your supervising teacher to complete the Interim Progress Report on day 10.